Mohamed-code-ship/Twitter--Clone-Using-Django/README.md

 # clone

-🕊 Twirrer - Twitter Clone using Django 🕊
+🕊 Musker - Twitter Clone using Django 🕊

 Technologies Used 👨🏽‍💻: